ryanmswan/springboard_capstone_2/README.md

 This project applies supervised and unsupervised classification techniques to information scraped from lyrics.com to determine musical genre tag.
 The Lyrics.com data set contains roughly 1 million songs, 10% of which have preassigned genre tags.

+# Project Files

+The main notebook detailing the analysis process is available in this repository <a href="https://github.com/ryanmswan/springboard_capstone_2/blob/master/notebooks/01.01.rms-Data_Cleaning-lyric_data.ipynb">HERE.</a>

 ==============================

 Project Organization